 Who Will Love It

 With 339 rooms, the hotel is generally a mix of business travelers and tourists.
-Families and pets are welcome, and the hotel serves as a great a home base for fans during football season.
+Families and pets are welcome, and the hotel serves as a great home base for fans during football season.
 Business travelers who appreciate plush sleeping conditions and good dining and drink options will love it here.
-Tourist who want to be close enough to downtown’s music scene but far enough away to enjoy a quiet night’s sleep will also enjoy the hotel.
+Tourists who want to be close enough to downtown’s music scene but far enough away to enjoy a quiet night’s sleep will also enjoy the hotel.

 Who Might Not

 This is not the best option for a quiet, romantic weekend.

 You won’t have to travel far to get a local taste of things, as the Loews Hotel brand recruits local elements into the drinking and dining experiences.
 Many guests are fond of the convenient POD Organic Market (located in the lobby) that offers pastries, salads, and flatbreads as well as pre-packaged organic snacks, Frothy Monkey Coffee, Yazoo Beer, and Kombucha on tap.
 The unanimous favorite among both business and leisure travelers might well be Mason Bar: a southern-style public house where you’ll sink into one of the cowhide lounge chairs and peruse the 40 or so whiskey and bourbon selections (Belle Meade Bourbon is a local fave).
 Be sure to try a Music City Spritz, featuring locally made Corsair Gin, Aperol, grapefruit, and prosecco.
 There’s also nice selection of beers on draft — all of which pair perfectly with a mini hot chicken sandwich (also a local specialty).